TSUSAKA-ucl/UR5e-example/README.md

 	```
 	node ./addToolColliders.js update.json wrist_3_link CONVUM_SGE-M5-N-body-m.bbox.gltf CONVUM_SGE-M5-N-suction-m.bbox.gltf
 	```
-	These commands create the same `update_with_tool.json` file.
+	These commands create the same `update_with_tool.json` file, then make(overwrite) a compact `update.json` using `json-pretty-compact.sh` tool
-	Then overwrite `public/ur5e/update.json` file with it.
+    ```
+	./a/json-pretty-compact.sh update-with-tools-collider.json -o update.json
+    ```
 	**NOTE:**
 	Tools are not defined in `linkmap.json`, so they are written into `shapes.json` and `update.json` as shapes **in the coordinate system of the LINK** to which they are attached, **not in the glTF visual's origin** of the link.

-Now you can use the created `shapes.json`, `testPairs.json` files and the collider glTF files with `cd-worker` and `robot-loader`.
+Now you can use the created `shapes.json`, `testPairs.json`, new`update.json` files and the collider glTF files(`./meshes/out/*.bbox.gltf`) with `cd-worker` and `robot-loader`.

 If the ROS robot description package does not include DAE files for visualization but for visualization only STL files, you can add colors to the collider glTF files using `set-gltf-color.mjs` tool as described above.